LarsBesselmann/Liberty-Getting-Started-M2M/README.md

         gedit moveResourcesToPartitions.sh

     a.
-The script defines a bunch of variables referencing various directories for copying files
+The script defines a bunch of variables referencing various directories for copying files.
+        Make dure that the workdir is set to /home/techzone/Student/m2m-ws-sample

         <kbd>![mono2micro-set_workdir](./images/media/mono2micro-set_workdir.png)</kbd>